-Themis, has been firmly established and continues to develop the quality and extent of, bespoke business solution services provided to the business community.
+Themis has been firmly established and continues to develop the quality and extent of, bespoke business solution services provided to the business community.
 Alongside this North West Business Training offers "off the shelf" training to support businesses with their legislative training requirements.

-With the country adapting to life after strict COVID-19 pandemic restrictions, there will inevitably be ongoing impacts of the situation with businesses struggling and making redundancies affecting potential commercial and apprenticeship income, individuals needing to retrain for new jobs, and government investment in various sectors and schemes.
+With the country adapting to life after the COVID-19 pandemic, and continuing to see the impact of the Ukraine war and cost of living challenges, there will inevitably be ongoing impacts of the situation with businesses struggling and making redundancies affecting potential commercial and apprenticeship income, individuals needing to retrain for new jobs, and government investment in various sectors and schemes.
 The College will continue to adapt to meet the requirements of its students, local community and businesses in recovering from the impact of the pandemic.
 The College has developed financial plans for the future years including the objective to maintain its outstanding financial health rating.
 The financial plans will see the College return a surplus each year and continue to meet all of its financial KPIs.